-If the settlor is (or was at death) a Then the address is: Internal Revenue Service Center Resident U.S. citizen or resident alien Cincinnati, OH 45999 Resident U.S. citizen or resident alien (private delivery service) 201 W. Rivercenter Blvd.
-Covington, KY 41011 Nonresident U.S. citizen or alien Philadelphia, PA 19255, USA trust, the termination of any interest in the trust may be subject in part to the GST tax.
+Additions to irrevocable trusts.
+If an addition has been made after September 25, 1985, to an irrevocable trust, the termination of any interest in the trust may be subject in part to the GST tax.
 Additions include constructive additions described in Regulations section 26.2601-1(b)(1)(v).

 Medical and educational exclusion.
-If all of the property to which the termination applied has been distributed and used for medical or educational expenses of the transferee such that if the transfer had been made inter vivos by an individual it would not have been subject to gift tax by reason of the medical and educational exclusion, then the termination is not a generation-skipping transfer, and you do not have to file this form to report the termination.
+If all of the property to which the termination applied has been distributed and used for medical or educational expenses of the transferee such that if the transfer had been made inter vivos by an individual, it would not have been subject to gift tax by reason of the medical and educational exclusion, then the termination is not a generation-skipping transfer, and you do not have to file this form to report the termination.

-Transition Rules for Revocable Trusts
+Transition Rule for Revocable Trusts